mfaani/mfaani/content/posts/interviewing/string.md

 ### Unicode
 Then came Unicode.
 It was roomy.
 Currently Unicode has `144,697` characters.
+- Unlike ASCII where it only supported English, Unicode supports characters in most languages.
 - It has the same concept of mapping in ASCI.
 - Anything is asci will have the same value it did in Unicode.
 This helps backwards compatibility.
-- However it also has combining logic.
+- Has combining logic.
 Examples:
     - `"a"` + `" ́"` together will create `"á"`.
 You'd have to write it as such: `"a\u{301}"`. `\u{codepoint}`
     - `🇺` + `🇸` together will create 🇺🇸 .
 For more on that see https://en.wikipedia.org/wiki/Regional_indicator_symbol